Far and away, the most famous Christmas ghost story is, of course, Charles Dickens’ A Christmas Carol .

 To start with, only five days after his death in England, Dickens appeared at a séance in America.
 Ever since, the old boy’s shade has been reappearing at various times and in various places.

 By no means did Dickens invent the tradition of telling ghost stories at Yuletide.
 In ancient times the period from Semaine to Beltane was the time one gathered around the hearth in the dark of the night and related dark and uncanny tales.
 Whether they were true or not mattered little; but by the flickering of the wood fire stories took on a life all their own, and many things that might be scoffed at during the day, were easily believed in the long winter’s nights.
 For one take on this and on Dickens’ role as popularizer of Chirstmas ghost stories see: “A Ghost for Christmas?
 Charles Dickens, Pudding, and Spooky Stories Around the Yule Log.”

-Charles Dickens, despite his fame, desired a quiet funeral in his native city of Rochester (England, not New York).
-However, his adoring public would have none of it; like all great British writers, it was demanded he be buried in Westminster Abbey with great pomp and ceremony.
-So with all the ornate and elaborate ritual as befitted a Victorian funeral, Charles Dickens’s body was entombed in the great English cathedral.
+Charles Dickens, despite his great fame in life, desired a quiet funeral in his native city of Rochester (England, not New York).
+However, his adoring public would have none of it; like all great British writers, it was demanded that he be buried in Westminster Abbey with elaborate pomp and ceremony.
+So, with all the ornate and elaborate ritual as befitted a Victorian funeral, Charles Dickens’s body was entombed in the great English cathedral.